 Emerging Leaders Program:

 Come check out our mini-workshops and explore central components of personal development and leadership capacity-building!
 These 55-minute workshops are a great way to help you define how you want to navigate through your academic career as well as through life!
 Invest in learning more about yourself and your peers through these engaging, stimulating, and fun workshops.
-Below are descriptions of somoe of our offerings that were launched in January 2014.
-Certificates for attending all four!
+Below are descriptions of some of our offerings - certificates for attending all four!
+Registration is now closed and will re-open in August 2015.

 This highly interactive workshop gives participants the opportunity to learn more about personal visioning and goal setting in theory and practice.
 Participants will leave this workshop with the ability to more clearly articulate their own personal vision and identify immediate and actionable goals.
 Added bonus: meet new people and be a part of a burgeoning learning community!